Service Design Reading Guide

 Level 2.
 Getting Warmed Up

-Armed with the primers, I suggest you start reading these articles:
+Armed with the primers, I suggest you start reading these articles from Interaction Design Foundation:

 - Service Blueprints — Communicating the Design of Services | Interaction Design Foundation